 This is the heat conveyor.
 It occurs inside every uninsulated wall cavity.
 The greater the temperature difference between the warm side of the wall and the cold side, the faster the air circulates.
 This circulation is a heat exchanger — and, unfortunately, a very effective heat exchanger.
 It draws heat from the interior side of the wall and conveys it to the exterior side, which in turn conducts it to the outside air.

-The conveyor is a continuous, every minute or every day all year around.
+The conveyor is a continuous, every minute or every day all year around and unstoppable.
 In the summer it merely reverses, transferring heat from the warm exterior side of the wall to the air-conditioned interior side.
 From 50% to 70% of the winter heat loss in your walls is through this conveyor process.

 Heat Conduction and Thermal Bridging